 Due to the current situation, we also offer telephone or video consultation.
 Take advantage of this offer in these difficult times.

 Initial aswell as follow-up consultations (45 min.) can take place in person, unless you prefer a telephone consultation in the current situation or there are signs of infection.

 To arrange a consultation, please call 0761 - 2101-269 or send an e-mail to r.meyer(at)swfr.de.
 You will find out how to proceed there.
 For a video consultation appointment, you must also fill out a consent form.
-You can find this here, or obtain it from Ms. Meyer when making an appointment.
+You can find this here on the rights side or obtain it from Ms. Meyer when making an appointment.